gmihir/college-shark/README.md

 * [Build Instructions](https://github.com/gmihir/college-shark#BuildInstructions)
 * [Contributors](https://github.com/gmihir/college-shark#Contributors)

+:warning: Note: To see more extensive version control history, please visit https://github.com/ashwinxkumar01/apps-college.

 <a name="Introduction"></a>
 ## Introduction

 Explore, plan, and track your college application journey.
-College Shark is the most comprehensive college application tracker and is 100% free for students to use.
+College Shark is the most comprehensive college application tracker available and is 100% free for students to use.

 Visit at www.college-shark.com